guzzle/guzzle/UPGRADING.md

 - Pool option `pool_size` is removed.
 Please use `concurrency`.
 - We now look for environment variables in the `$_SERVER` super global, due to thread safety issues with `getenv`.
 We continue to fallback to `getenv` in CLI environments, for maximum compatibility.
 - The `get`, `head`, `put`, `post`, `patch`, `delete`, `getAsync`, `headAsync`, `putAsync`, `postAsync`, `patchAsync`, and `deleteAsync` methods are now implemented as genuine methods on `GuzzleHttp\Client`, with strong typing.
 The original `__call` implementation remains unchanged for now, for maximum backwards compatibility, but won't be invoked under normal operation.
+- Support for international domain names (IDN) is now disabled by default, and enabling it requires installing ext-intl, linked against a modern version of the C library (ICU 4.6 or higher).

 #### Native functions calls